 Seems to be clear.
 Still, for those who sustain injuries in a crash involving an Uber Eats delivery, seeking compensation could be a complex process.
 Insurance companies are still difficult to deal with, as they often create hurdles to delay or reduce the compensation they pay injured victims.
 If you’re in this situation, we can help.

-Contact Ostroff Injury Law if You Were in an Uber Eats Accident
+Contact Ostroff Godshall Injury and Accident Lawyers if You Were in an Uber Eats Accident

 For more than 25 years, our firm has been standing up to insurance companies to ensure victims get full compensation for their medical bills and other related expenses.
 If you sustained injuries in an Uber Eats accident, do not waste time by speaking with the insurance company directly.
 We urge you to call our attorneys for advice on how to proceed.